randlabs/algo-price-oracle/README.md

 ## Configuration

-The submitter address and the Messari key must be set on the configuration file.
+The submitter address and the API endpoint must be set on the configuration file.

 It needs a settings.js file like this one: